HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ### Image `loading` property usage

 Images are a critical component when it comes to page load.
-Image loading properties help browsers prioritize fetching resources as they build a webpage.
+Image loading properties help browsers prioritize fetching resources as they build a web page.
 Implementing image loading properties can benefit user experience and performance.
 Downstream improvements may also include improved conversions and SEO success.

 {{ figure_markup(
   image="image-loading-properties.png",